 LitWits helps bring favorite books to life in hands-on, creative ways.
-They were created for use with groups of students ages eight to twelve.
-For each book, there are free ideas and instructions for fun, immersive activities, all connected to the story itself.
-Straight-from-the-story experiences give children opportunities to do what the characters did and learn what the characters learned.
+For each book, there are free teaching ideas and instructions for fun, immersive activities, all connected to the story itself.
+They were created for use with groups of students ages seven through twelve.
+These straight-from-the-story experiences give children opportunities to do what the characters did and learn what the characters learned.

 Among the academic activities in Carry On, Mr. Bowditch are:

 - Analyze John 1:1 as Nathaniel Bowditch analyzed Scripture to teach himself Latin, French, and Spanish.
 (This is meant to be a linguistics exercise rather than a Bible study.)

 - Rewrite a paragraph to make it accurate and easy to understand.

 - Complete a vocabulary worksheet, identifying English words that derive from Latin.

 - Complete a worksheet identifying the setting (on a map) and time period (on a timeline) of the story.

 You also have the option to buy printable templates, activity pages, academic worksheets, and answer keys.

 "Learning Links" within each book's page take you to useful websites for more information and activity ideas.
 In the study for Carry On, Mr. Bowditch, you might check out images of Nathaniel Bowditch, an article about real ships of Bowditch’s era, a diagram of a warship from 1728, a “kid-friendly” explanation of yellow fever, the latest edition of Bowditch’s famous book, American Practical Navigator, and other web links that enrich the study.

 A “Beyond the Book” section adds additional activity suggestions.
 For Carry On, Mr. Bowditch, these include ideas such as visiting Bowditch’s home in Salem, Massachusetts (if that’s possible); making your own spyglass; or making your own sextant.